 Preeclampsia: It’s normal for women to have swelling in their feet and legs toward the end of a pregnancy.
 But swelling in the hands and face could be a sign of a dangerous blood pressure problem called preeclampsia.
-Call your doctor if you have swelling along with headache, blurred vision, or abdominal pain.
+Call your doctor if you have swelling along with headaches, blurred vision, or abdominal pain.

 Other possible causes include:

 - Kidney disease